Keep it moving forward

 As business morphs at the speed at light and technology and artificial intelligence gain complexity before our very eyes, we as business owners are being pulled in several directions.
 Combine that demanding pull with the very prevalent rise of being ‘present’, ‘centred’ and remaining focused and suddenly, we are in a melting pot of go, go, go versus be, be, be.
 It can be a confusing place to find yourself.

 In line with the May theme of #BestAdvice, what I’ve found that has helped me as a business owner when I’m pulled in several different directions is to ask myself one question: what can I do right now to move the game forward?
 You see, everything comes down to prioritising – a concept that is absolutely essential to us business owners.
-If you’d like to receive more curated business advice from me, come across and join my private business community.

 Also… if you’re interested in learning about big HR strategies and next level technology solutions, tune into the next ANZ Facebook Live this Wednesday 17 May at 8pm AEST where I’ll be chatting with Ben Thompson, CEO & Founder of Employment Hero over on the ANZ Facebook page.